aws-samples/aws-cdk-examples/typescript/api-eventbridge-lambda/README.md

 npm run build
 ```

-This will install the necessary CDK, then this example's dependencies, and then build your TypeScript files and your CloudFormation template.
+This will install the necessary CDK, install dependencies, and then build TypeScript files and CloudFormation template.

 ## Deploy